-Moveable type is the practice of casting each letter of the alphabet on a separate piece of metal which are arranged in a frame to produce words and sentences.
+Moveable type is the practice of casting each letter of the alphabet in a separate piece of metal.
+Each metal letter is arranged in a frame to produce words and sentences.
 That way the same bunch of letters can be quickly and cheaply rearranged to print any combination of words for every possible page.
-Previously, European printers had laboriously carved each unique page in its entirety on a block of wood or other material.
+Previously printers had laboriously carved each unique page in its entirety on a block of wood or other material.
 It could take days to just get a single page of text ready for printing.
 With moveable type, the pre-cast letters could be quickly rearranged to produce a new page of text in under an hour.

 By Tentotwo Data from: Buringh, Eltjo; van Zanden, Jan Luiten: “Charting the “Rise of the West”: Manuscripts and Printed Books in Europe, A Long-Term Perspective from the Sixth through Eighteenth Centuries”, The Journal of Economic History, Vol. 69, No. 2 (2009), (417, table 2), CC BY-SA 3.0

 For example, by 1424, (after being open for 215 years) Cambridge University library still only owned 122 books total and each book had a average value equal to an average farm or vineyard.
 In market value, their library owned as much as 122 farms worth of books.
 All those riches could all easily fit on a single bookshelf in my office with the kind of printing that we have today.